-Therefore, a \$1.00 decrease in the assumed public offering price of \$15.45 per ADSs would decrease our pro forma as adjusted net tangible book value per share and per ADS after giving effect to the conversion into approximately 10,602,694 shares pursuant to our convertible bonds calculated based on the adjusted conversion price resulted from such decrease in the assumed public offering price (after taking into effect anti-dilution adjustments), by \$0.07 per share and \$0.13 per ADS and the dilution in pro forma adjusted net tangible value per share and per ADS to new investors in this offering by \$4.61 per share and \$9.22 per ADS, assuming no change to the number of ADSs offered by us as set forth on the cover page of this prospectus, after deducting underwriting discounts and commission and other offering expenses.
+Therefore, a \$1.00 decrease in the assumed public offering price of \$ per ADSs would decrease our pro forma as adjusted net tangible book value per share and per ADS after giving effect to the conversion of approximately shares pursuant to our convertible bonds calculated based on the adjusted conversion price resulted from such decrease in the assumed public offering price (after taking into effect anti-dilution adjustments), by \$ per share and \$ per ADS and the dilution in pro forma adjusted net tangible value per share and \$ per ADS, assuming no change to the number of ADSs offered by us as set forth on the cover page of this prospectus, after deducting underwriting discounts and commission and other offering expenses.

-Similarly, a 10% decrease in the assumed public offering price of \$15.45 per ADSs would decrease our pro forma as adjusted net tangible book value per share and per ADS after giving effect to the conversion into approximately 10,660,878 shares pursuant to our convertible bonds calculated based on the adjusted conversion price resulted from such decrease in the assumed public offering price (after taking into effect anti-dilution adjustments), by \$0.10 per share and \$0.21 per ADS and the dilution in pro forma adjusted net tangible value per share and per ADS to new investors in this offering by \$4.38 per share and \$8.76 per ADS, assuming no change to the number of ADSs offered by us as set forth on the cover page of this prospectus, after deducting underwriting discounts and commission and other offering expenses.
+Similarly, a 10% decrease in the assumed public offering price of \$ per ADSs would decrease our pro forma as adjusted net tangible book value per share and per ADS after giving effect to the conversion of approximately shares pursuant to our convertible bonds calculated based on the adjusted conversion price resulted from such decrease in the assumed public offering price (after taking into effect anti-dilution adjustments), by \$ per share and \$ per ADS and the dilution in pro forma adjusted net tangible value per share and per ADS to new investors in this offering by \$ per share and \$ per ADS, assuming no change to the number of ADSs offered by us as set forth on the cover page of this prospectus, after deducting underwriting discounts and commission and other offering expenses.

-The pro forma and pro forma as adjusted information discussed above are illustrative only.
+The proforma and proforma as adjusted information discussed above are illustrative only.
 Our net tangible book value following the completion of this offering is subject to adjustment based on the actual public offering price of our ADSs and other terms of this offering determined at pricing.

-The following table summarizes, on a pro forma basis as of September 30, 2007, the differences between the shareholders as of September 30, 2007 and the new investors with respect to the number of shares purchased from us, the total consideration paid and the average price per share paid at an assumed public offering price of \$15.45 per ADS, assuming the conversion into approximately 10,485,231 shares pursuant to our convertible bonds calculated based on the assumed adjusted conversion price according to the defined current market price on January 25, 2008 and before deducting estimated underwriting discounts and commissions and estimated offering expenses.
-The total number of shares does not include 712,500 ADSs issuable pursuant to the exercise of the over-allotment option granted to the underwriters.
+The following table summarizes, on a pro forma basis as of September 30, 2007, the differences between the shareholders as of September 30, 2007 and the new investors with respect to the number of shares purchased from us, the total consideration paid and the average price per share paid at an assumed public offering price of \$ per ADS, assuming the conversion of approximately 10,485,231 shares pursuant to our convertible bonds calculated based on the conversion price in effect on the date of this prospectus and before deducting estimated underwriting discounts and commissions and estimated offering expenses.
+The total number of shares does not include

-Shares Purcha sed Total Consider ration Average Price Per Average Price Per Number Percent Amount Percent Share ADS Existing shareholders 110,485,263(1) 86% \$171,197,167 55% \$ 1.55 \$ 3.10 New investors 18,425,000 14 \$142,333,125 45 \$ 7.73 \$ 15.45 Total 128,910,263 100% \$313,530,292 100%
+ADSs issuable pursuant to the exercise of the over-allotment option granted to the underwriters.

+Shares Pu rchased Total Cons ideration Average Price Per Average Price Per

+Number Percent Amount Percent Share ADS

+Existing shareholders (1) % \$ % \$ \$

+New investors \$ \$ \$

+Total % \$ %

-(1) Assuming the conversion of approximately 10,485,231 shares pursuant to RMB928,700,000 U.S. Dollar Settled 1% Convertible Bonds due 2012 calculated based on the assumed adjusted conversion price according to the defined market price on January 25, 2008.
+(1) Assuming the conversion of approximately 10,485,231 shares pursuant to RMB928,700,000 U.S. Dollar Settled 1% Convertible Bonds due 2012 calculated based on the conversion price in effect on the date of this prospectus.

-A \$1.00 increase in the assumed public offering price of \$15.45 per ADS would increase total consideration paid by new investors, total consideration paid by all shareholders, average price per share and per ADS paid by all shareholders by \$9.2 million, \$9.2 million, \$0.07 per share and \$0.14 per ADS, respectively, assuming the conversion into approximately 10,485,231 shares pursuant to our convertible bonds based on the assumed adjusted conversion price according to the defined current market price on January 25, 2008 and sale of 9,212,500 ADSs at \$16.45, before deducting underwriting discounts and commissions and other offering expenses payable by us.
+A \$1.00 increase in the assumed public offering price of \$ per ADS would increase total consideration paid by new investors, total consideration paid by all shareholders, average price per share and per ADS paid by all shareholders by \$ million, \$ per share and \$ per ADS, respectively, assuming the conversion of approximately 10,485,231 shares pursuant to our convertible bonds based on the conversion price in effect on the date of this prospectus and sale of ADSs at \$, after deducting underwriting discounts and commissions and other offering expenses payable by us.